pt13762104/test/README.md

 simple matrix multiplication tests with multiple tile sizes.
-Tested on gcc (15) and clang. gcc on github actions does not work well with this program. note: different compilers reacts to tile sizes differently.
+Tested on gcc (15) and clang. gcc on github actions does not work well with this program. note: different compilers reacts to tile sizes differently. requires a c++23 compatible compiler for stdfloat.